stassavchuk/UpWork-Python-Scripts/README.md

 - Name (Filer), IRS No., State of Incorp., Fiscal Year End, Type, Act, File No., Film No., SIC
 - Seq, Description, Document, URL, Type, Size

+#### LoadingInputAutomatically

+Achieves the following:
+1. Check every x minutes if there is a new file in a folder.
+2. If there is a new file that can be of data type txt, csv, xml, json or xls, load (only) this new file safely.
+The program should be able to deal with all of them.
+3. The file will always contain the following pieces of information for multiple individuals:
+    - A personal name (string)
+    - A university name (string)
+    - A subject name (string)
+    - A degree type (string)
+    - A grade (German style: float between 0.7 and 4.0)
+    - A year (integer)
+4. Once you have loaded this data write it into a txt file.
+5. Let python send this file in an email with some text to an email address of choice.

+#### ip-whois

+Provides data about IP addresses:
+- ISP Name
+- Country
+- BGP AS Number
+- Reverse DNS Lookup
+- Coordinates (x, y)
+- If ip is private according to RFC 1918

+#### twitter-crawl

+Takes 1000 first tweets of person and saves it into files.
+The goal of project was to collect tweets of a lot of people.

+#### plotly

+Builds plots using Plot.ly service